 Lowder shared four life lessons, drawing parallels between hunting and faith: one wrong decision can bring a life of regret; in the great outdoors, you must understand the decoys; you have to learn to follow the blood trail; and you have to make the right shot.

 “There’s a blood trail that goes back 2,000 years,” Lowder said.
 “Jesus Christ was slaughtered like an animal.
-Why did he give up His life?
+Why did He give up His life?
 Because He wanted you in His family.”

 Decisions for Christ